stacks-network/docs/src/pages/understand-stacks/technical-specs.md

 - Proof of Transfer (PoX) as described in [SIP-007](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-007-stacking-consensus.md)
 - Network will transition to Proof of Burn (PoB) as described in [SIP-001](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-001-burn-election.md) after 10 years.
 More details [here](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-001-burn-election.md).
+- Threat model
+  - 51% of malicious Stacks mining power can perform a double-spend attack
+  - 51% of malicious Bitcoin mining power can reorg the Stacks chain
+- Different actors and their roles
+  - STX Miners: package transactions into blocks, mine them through a Bitcoin transaction, propagate them, and if they win the block race, append microblocks to their winning block until the next block is mined.
+The next block confirms the microblock stream.
+  - STX Holders: May alter the calculation of block limits (subject to a miner veto) and may vote to disable Proof-of-Transfer rewards for a reward cycle.
+- Transactions are considered final when the corresponding "block commit" transaction on Bitcoin is finalized.
+Typically this can by 3-6 confirmations.
 - For more details, see [Proof of Transfer](/understand-stacks/proof-of-transfer).

 ## Proof of Transfer Mining